What to expect from Tesla’s big electric truck reveal

 But what kind of truck?

 So we know we’ll see a truck, and we know it’ll be a big one.
-Musk has previously said that the truck would be able to suit the needs of large freight shippers, and that they’ll be unveiling a “working prototype” of a vehicle intended to be produced at scale potentially within around two years.
+Musk has previously said that the truck would be able to suit the needs of large-freight shippers, and that they’ll be unveiling a “working prototype” of a vehicle intended to be produced at scale potentially within around two years.

-Musk talked earlier about how Tesla has worked with potential customers for the truck directly, talking to freight shipping companies throughout the vehicle design process to ensure that it meets their needs and is an attractive option to them in all regards once it becomes available to purchase.
+Musk talked earlier about how Tesla has worked directly with potential customers for the truck, talking to freight-shipping companies throughout the vehicle-design process to ensure that it meets their needs and is an attractive option to them in all regards once it becomes available to purchase.

 Range and capacity

 The key ingredients for the truck from a commercial viability perspective will be how much it can tow, and how far.
-As a Class 8 truck, it’ll have a total max weight load of around 80,000 lbs, and to get a decent range out of something that heavy you’ll need a lot of battery capacity.
+As a Class 8 truck, it’ll have a total max weight load of around 80,000 lbs., and to get a decent range out of something that heavy you’ll need a lot of battery capacity.

 An earlier report claimed that the Tesla truck would have between 200 and 300 miles of all-electric range, which would require a huge battery pack — which will likely mean at least a 500 or 600 kW capacity for onboard storage, and likely more.

-If Tesla can hit that range, with that load capacity, they can offer a product that’s good for short and shorter medium haul routes, which are key for frequent trips for logistics companies between major hubs and large retail stores, for instance.
+If Tesla can hit that range, with that load capacity, they can offer a product that’s good for short and shorter medium-haul routes, which are key for frequent trips for logistics companies between major hubs and large retail stores, for instance.
 Even with a higher upfront cost for the truck, they can offer better lifetime value in terms of mechanical systems maintenance and cost of powering the vehicle, which should help with the overall value proposition.

 Autonomy